Let’s go to Piran!

-There fore, be prepared for some beautiful Venetian Gothic architecture, narrow alleyways with lazy cats stretching in the shades, piazzas with cafeterias and seafood restaurants.
+There fore, prepare yourself for some beautiful Venetian Gothic architecture, narrow alleyways with lazy cats stretching in the shades, piazzas with cafeterias and seafood restaurants.

 The unique mixture of Slovenian and Italian culture (this part of Slovenia is also known as Istrian Slovenia), will definitely add flavour to your trip to Slovenia.

-The heart of the city is a famous Tartini Square, named after the violin virtuoso and composer of international reputation, Giuseppe Tartini (1692 – 1770), who was born in Piran.
+The heart of the city is a famous Tartini Square.
+The main square got its name after the violin virtuoso and composer of international reputation, Giuseppe Tartini (1692 – 1770), who was born in Piran.

 In the house in which Tartini was born (just few steps from off the square), a memorial room has been set up in which some of his personal possessions, portraits and manuscripts are now exhibited.